-The message trace feature enables you as an administrator to follow email messages as they pass through your Exchange Online service.
+The message trace feature lets you, as an administrator, follow email messages as they pass through your Exchange Online service.
 It helps you determine whether a targeted email message was received, rejected, deferred, or delivered by the service.
 This lets you efficiently answer your users' questions and troubleshoot mail flow issues, and alleviates the need to contact technical support for assistance.

 For troubleshooting general issues and trends, use the reporting tools to obtain such data.
 For single point specifics where details are needed about a message, use the message trace tool.

 For more information about the message trace feature, see Trace an Email Message.

 You can use audit logging to troubleshoot configuration issues by tracking specific changes made by administrators and to help you meet regulatory, compliance, and litigation requirements.
 Exchange Online provides two types of audit logging:

 Administrator audit logging records any action performed by an administrator.
 This can help you troubleshoot configuration issues or identify the cause of security-related or compliance-related problems.

 Mailbox audit logging records whenever a mailbox is accessed by someone other than the person who owns the mailbox.
 This can help you determine who has accessed a mailbox and what they've done.